 If you'd like to learn more about the different approaches that inform my therapeutic style, please see my about page.
 If you would like to learn more about the types of difficulties I treat, please see my home page under the "How I can help" section.

 Individual psychotherapy with teens

 Engaging in psychotherapy with teenagers is a tremendously fulfilling aspect of my practice.
-I am fortunate in that I am deeply connected to several areas of life that are so impactful for teenagers, like technology, video games, social media, and many others.
+I am fortunate in that I am deeply connected to several areas of life that are impactful for teenagers, like technology, video games, social media, and many others.
 This familiarity stems from both my personal interests and my clinical research experience.
 I strive to understand the ever-evolving landscape that teenagers have to navigate.
-I use this understanding to try and develop a connection and rapport that will act as a foundation for positive therapeutic change.
+I use this understanding to develop a connection that will act as a foundation for positive therapeutic change.

 In addition to working with teens, I am also very passionate about working with their parents or caregivers.
 It is so often the case that relationships between parents and their teens can be fundamentally improved when communication is worked on.
 I offer conjoint sessions with teens and their parents if it is likely to aid their treatment.